The table below shows the Quebec Ministry of Immigration, Diversity fee schedule for applications submitted in 2016 and 2017.

 To qualify under the PEQ, the applicant must be residing temporarily in Québec as a temporary foreign worker or as a participant in an approved work holiday program.

-The applicant must have been employed full-time in Québec at a technical, professional or managerial level for a period of 12 months in the 24 months that precede the submission of the application.
+The applicant must have been employed full-time in Québec in any employment for a period of 12 months in the 24 months that precede the submission of the application.
 The 12-month period need not be continuous and can be accumulated with more than one employer.
-The applicant must have been employed in an occupation with a skill level higher than “C” under the National Occupational Classification system (NOC).

 In Québec, full-time employment constitutes a minimum of 30 hours of paid work per week.
 Time spent as a self-employed can be used to qualify for the 12-month requirement.
 However, part-time work is not eligible under the PEQ.